AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 **Left sidebar**

-The left sidebar contains clickable tabs that provides access to the following features:
+The left sidebar contains clickable tabs that provide access to the following features:

 *   **File browser:** A list of saved notebook documents and directories
 *   **Data explorer:** Browse, access, and explore datasets and schemas